 But since Windows 8, Windows has added a new feature to create recovery drive using USB.
 It is becoming a more mainstream approach in Windows 10/11 due to the portability.
 So nowadays, the "recovery disk" in the broad sense usually includes bootable USB as well.
-Of course, if you do not have any USB drive or simply want a recovery disk, you can still use CD or DVD to create a system repair disc.
+Of course, if you do not have any USB drive or simply do not want it, you can still use CD or DVD to create a system repair disc.

 Both recovery drive and repair disc can help you access recovery options even when you fail to boot Windows 10/11.
 But there are some differences between them:

 ☛ A recovery drive requires a USB drive while the system repair disc needs CD/DVD.

 ☛ The recovery drive allows you to backup system files for Windows reinstallation.
-Therefore, if you cannot restore your computer, it still allows you to reinstall Windows 10/11 with "Recover from a drive" option.
+Therefore, if you cannot restore your computer, it allows you to reinstall Windows 10/11 with "Recover from a drive" option.

 ☛ The recovery drive is tied to the current PC while the repair disc can be used on different computers with the same version of Windows.
 If you want to make a Windows recovery USB that can be used on another PC, then you can try this way.